Share on social media

 Find More Watercooler Picks

-In difficult and anxiety-ridden situations, uneasy emotions like sadness, anger, and fear often arise.
-At times, we may try to keep these feelings at bay, however, Inside Out reminds us why it’s important to acknowledge our emotional experiences.
+With so many of us facing unfamiliar, anxiety-ridden situations, we may try to keep these feelings at bay.
+Inside Out reminds us all why it’s important to acknowledge our emotional experiences.
 As it turns out, doing so can spark insight and help us cope with change.

 Anyone interested in learning about resilience and the immeasurable value of emotional intelligence.
 Inside Out can serve as a useful prompt for families, friends, and couples to discuss how they view happiness, handle tough emotions, and resolve conflict.
-A form of cinematherapy, this movie is therapeutic as well as entertaining.
+The movie is therapeutic as well as entertaining.

 Inside Out is a movie for the entire family, but children under the age of 6 may have difficulty grasping the concept.
 For any child who’s weathered a recent move or loss, the movie may bring up memories and conversations about their experience.
-With kids staying home from school, Inside Out may also help parents address how disruptions can impact our daily lives.
+With kids adapting to all the changes the pandemic has created, Inside Out may also help parents address how disruptions can impact our daily lives.